 Owner Christine estimates that “…75% of our guests contain at least one member of their party who is a vegetarian”.
 This is now something that the Waves is now actively being sought out for.

-Healthy eating is something that more and more people are interested in and actively seek.
-The Waves ensures that their ingredients are organic, free range and local, and they make provisions for customers with special dietary requirements, such as gluten or lactose intolerance.
+People are becoming more interested in healthy eating.
+The Waves ensures that their ingredients are organic, free range and local.
+They also make provisions for customers with special dietary requirements, such as gluten or lactose intolerance.

 Finding the right niche

 Finding the right niche for your guest house or hotel can be vital in differentiating you from your competitors.
 It’s all very well to cater to a need, but how about providing something that people want?
 If people just need a bed for the night, then they might stay with you one year and somewhere else the next.
 It won’t matter to them unless they have a reason for specifically preferring your accommodation.